chevanlol360/android_device_zte_warp2/README.md

     $ ./extract-files.sh

-Getting & extracting important building Files/Folders
+Getting & extracting important building Stuff
 -----------------------------------------------------
 Next we Need to Sync one more thing to prevent some simple issues while building carbon